 Lion-O and the Mutants turned at the sound of the voice to see Wilykit sitting up on the cold stone floor.
 She looked exhausted and beat-up, but at least there didn't appear to be any serious harm done.
 And she was now egging Lion-O on, urging him not to give up the battle no matter how insurmountable the odds seemed.
 Lion-O flashed her a quick thumbs-up signal, before jumping out of range of S-s-slythe's tail and landing directly opposite the Mutant.

 Meanwhile, Third Earth had descended into chaos.
 The forces Mumm-Ra had unleashed were restless, baying for innocent blood, and only one thing could stop them now.
-The only hope for the planet was that Lion-O would be able to stop Mumm-Ra from collecting the ingredient that gave the Curse of Sekh its full power.
+The only hope for the planet was that Lion-O would be able to stop Mumm-Ra before it was too late.

 And, in the sky, a sinister-looking cloud hovered, glowing with a scarlet light.
 It seemed to be the essence of evil made visible by Mumm-Ra's sorcery, looming over the planet, waiting for the moment when the Curse was unleashed, waiting for Mumm-Ra to complete his dreadful ritual.
 It was a sight no good Third Earthling could stand and, all over the planet, Wollos, Bolkins, Warrior Maidens and many others were united in prayer.